-Table 3: Mean values and standard deviations for fuzzy membership values for the adjacency relation depending on the choice of the t-norm where the non-intersection is computed using the fuzzy logical not.
+Fig. 3.
+Graph of the fuzzy membership function for the linguistic variable adjacent where the non-intersection is computed using the fuzzy logical not.
 Currently, three different t-norm based logic definitions are implemented, namely Lukasiewicz Logic, Gödel Logic, and Product Logic.
-The details of their definitions can be derived from (Klir and Yuan, 1994).
+The details of their definitions can be derived from [13].
 Table 3 compares the average and standard deviations between the different logics.
 We decided to use the Lukasiewicz logic because it provides the highest average of actual adjacent concepts determined during a manual data examination.
-Additionally, the logic also yields the lowest standard deviations to the average value.
+Additionally, the logic also yields the lowest standard deviations in comparison to the average value.